OpenBSD-Uni/mailserverbook/README.md

 # mailserverbook
-Notes on setting up OpenBSD as an Email server
+Notes on setting up OpenBSD as an Email server following the KISS principle.

 ## Features: What are we going to build exactly ?